1337jazz/microtraining-git/README.md

 `git rebase` moves changes from one branch to another by reapplying each of the changes onto the destination branch.
 This creates a linear history that may be easier to understand but can result in conflicts if multiple developers are working on the same code.

-The part that most people are scared of (even though they might not be able to describe it) is that rebasing can become hell if team member a rebases commits
+The part that most people are scared of (even though they might not be able to describe it) is that rebasing can become hell if team member “a” rebases commits that team-member “b” does not have.

 # Interactive Rebasing - cleaning up history
 Interactive rebasing in Git allows you to modify, reorder, or split commits in a branch before incorporating them into another branch, by using the command `git rebase -i`.
 This can help keep a clean commit history, but should be used with caution to avoid potential issues for other contributors, as discussed above.